Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

   - Cause: The input type checkbox does not have a label.
   - Resolution: This bug is not resolved as I cannot find a way for this input to accept a label tag without interrupting its functionality.

+* - Problem: My nav bar list items were dissappearing off the side of the screen when viewed on mobile devices.
+  - Cause: I had a margin-left set to -40px which was pushing the text off the screen.
+  - Resolution: I deleted the line of code as it had very little effect on the larger screen view, and it now works on all screen sizes.

 ### Validator Testing
 -----